rauhs/klang/README.md

 * `:time` is a `goog.date.Date` instance.
 Either user supplied or filled when logged
-* `:ns` is a `string` holding the namespace where the log came from.
+* `:ns` is a `string` holding the namespace (typically the ns where the log came from).
 User supplied or the empty string "".
 * `:type` is a `keyword` specifying the "type" of a log message.
 This can really be anything you want.
 But most people will use `:INFO`, `:ERRO` or `:WARN` and the like.